-Besides, it is strongly recommended to make a tailor-made "test shell", by imprint, with clear plastic, especially for the first ocular prosthesis that the patient will use.
+Besides, it is strongly recommended to make a tailor-made "test shell", using clear plastic impressions, especially for the first ocular prosthesis that the patient will wear.

-10) Is it possible to modify, alter, repair or enlarge an ocular prosthesis?
+10) Is it possible to modify, adjust, repair or enlarge an ocular prosthesis?

-Yes.
-In most cases, it is possible to modify, alter, enlarge or repair an ocular prosthesis until the prosthesis has four years and sometimes a little more.
-However, each situation must be evaluated on an individual basis and sometimes it happens that we are unable to make this kind of change owing to early plastic deterioration or significant changes in the orbit.
+Yes, in most cases, it is possible to modify, adjust, enlarge or repair an ocular prosthesis for four years and sometimes a little more.
+However, each situation must be evaluated on a case-by-case basis, and sometimes we may be unable to make these changes owing to early plastic deterioration or significant changes in the orbit.

-Rarely, the iris or the sclera of the natural eye change "color."
-This is due to the taking of medication or following a surgical or therapeutic intervention on the natural eye (glaucoma, diabetic retinopathy, corneal implant, cataract, etc..).
-If such a situation arises, we can still change the color of the existing prosthesis, always taking into account the general state of the "artificial eye".
+The iris or the sclera of the natural eye rarely changes "colour."
+However, this may occur as a result of medication-taking or following a surgical or therapeutic intervention on the natural eye (glaucoma, diabetic retinopathy, corneal implant, cataract, etc.).
+If such a situation arises, we can still change the colour of the existing prosthesis, while always taking into account the general state of the "artificial eye".

 Should you have any further queries, we will be happy to answer them personally.